Mental Health and Well-being Resources

 Well-being Resources and Programs

 - BMC Employee Resilience Team: The Employee Resilience Team is available to speak to individuals and teams and provide support related to stress management, anxiety, work conflicts, and traumatic events and situations.
-They can be reached at firstname.lastname@example.org, 617-414-4357, or by paging 8010.
+They can be reached at firstname.lastname@example.org.

 - The Working Well Clinic has established an email address (Covid19WWC@bmc.org) for staff questions related to your health and safety such as travel, exposure, and staying home/self-isolation or when to return to work.